About this course:

 - Mental health issues-secondary to thyroid dysfunction, depression may develop early in the disease process and continue worsening as hypothyroidism worsens.

 In addition to those mentioned above, further cardiac problems may include a loss of cardiac muscle mass, arrhythmias, hypotension, and even cardiac arrest, particularly as the disease progresses.
-With progression, the QT interval will be prolonged which can lead to torsade de pointes, a life-threatening ventricular arrhythmia that may further progresses to ventricular fibrillation and cardiac arrest (Halter, 2017; Mayo Clinic, 2018d).
+With progression, the QT interval will be prolonged, which can lead to torsade de pointes, a life-threatening ventricular arrhythmia that may further progress to ventricular fibrillation and cardiac arrest (Halter, 2017; Mayo Clinic, 2018d).

 Metabolic disturbances due to the lack of nutritional intake by those with anorexia include hypokalemia (serum potassium level less than 3.5 mEq/L); hypochloremia (serum chloride level less than 98 mEq/L); hypomagnesemia (serum magnesium level less than 1.5 mEq/L); hypocalcemia (serum calcium level less than 8.9 mg/dl); and hyponatremia (serum sodium level less than 135 mEq/L).
 See Table 2 for signs and symptoms related to these conditions.

 Gastrointestinal (GI) disorders associated with anorexia include abdominal pain, delayed gastric emptying, and an enlarged or inflamed pancreas that leads to other symptoms discussed later.
-The GI symptoms are caused by the anorexia and not a separate pathology from the condition (Halter, 2017).
+The GI symptoms are caused by anorexia and not a separate pathology (Halter, 2017).